 About the Authors

 Cedarberg Africa is a specialist tour operator and safari designer for Southern and East Africa.
 We offer 16 different countries in Africa.
-We have been around for 25 years.
-And we are a family-run company.
+And we are a family-run company with 25 years of experience.
 Given our volume of business, we make our money through specially negotiated rates with the safari camps.
-So you will get both the benefit of an experienced safari company with 1st hand experience.
-And at a competitive price.
+So you will get both the benefit of 1st hand safari experience…At a competitive price.